tissueunlisted/PWA_Template/docs/README.md

 _\*You will need to configure your formatters, it is recommended esbenp.prettier-vscode is your default formatter and ms-python.black-formatter is the Python language formatter_

-> [!IMPORTANT]
-> From now on, you should aim to run all commands from the CLI.
-You are discouraged from left/right clicking the GUI.
-You will find it feels slow at first, but through disciplined use, you will become much quicker and more accurate with CLI commands than GUI controls.

-Make sure you open a new terminal with the keys <kbd>Ctrl</kbd> + <kbd>`</kbd> and choose Git Bash from the menu option in the top right of the terminal shell.

 ![Screen capture of the menu options for terminals](/docs/README_resources/git_bash_shell.png "Choose Git Bash from the list")

-1. Get the working files, which include this README.md
+# Get the working files, which include this README.md
    - Open a new window in VSCode
    - Choose your working directory